Jersey will be a healthier, more productive and fairer society by being one of the most physically active populations in the world.

 Jersey will increase physical activity by 10%, by 2030.

-It’s a staggering fact that in Jersey, 48% of adults and 81% of children and young people do not meet the world health organisation’s recommended guidelines for physical activity.
+It’s a staggering fact that in Jersey, 49% of adults and 81% of children and young people do not meet the World Health Organisation’s recommended guidelines for physical activity.

-The Inspiring an Active Jersey Strategy has been produced to tackle this issue of inactivity within the island and Jersey Sport will drive this strategy forward, using the annual grant received from the Government of Jersey.
-The target is to reduce physical inactivity by 10% by 2025, and by 15% by 2030.
+The Inspiring an Active Jersey Strategy has been produced to tackle this issue of inactivity within the island and Jersey Sport will drive this strategy forward.